YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++++
 ydb_baktmpdir
 ++++++++++++++++
-**ydb_baktmpdir (gtm_baktmpdir)** specifies the directory where mupip backup creates temporary files.
-If $ydb_baktmpdir is not defined, YottaDB currently uses the deprecated $GTM_BAKTMPDIR environment variable if defined, and otherwise uses /tmp.
-All processes performing updates during an online IBACKUP must have the use the same directory and have write access to it.
+**ydb_baktmpdir (gtm_baktmpdir)** specifies the directory where MUPIP BACKUP creates temporary files.
+If $ydb_baktmpdir is not defined, YottaDB uses the deprecated $GTM_BAKTMPDIR environment variable if defined, and otherwise the temporary files are created as follows:

+  * MUPIP BACKUP DATABASE uses the directory of the backup destination for creating temporary files.

+  * MUPIP BACKUP BYTESTREAM uses /tmp

+All processes performing updates during an online IBACKUP must use the same directory and have write access to it.

 .. _ydb-boolean-env-var: